yuqitanyq/tp/docs/DeveloperGuide.md

 #### Design considerations

-LibTask can store a large number of books and patrons, making it infeasible for the user to scroll through the book list to identify the books borrowed or requested by the patron.
-The design of the related command hence enhances LibTask's usability, as librarians can be more efficient in identifying the books relating to the patron.
+LibTask can store a large number of books and patrons, making it infeasible for the user to scroll through the book list to identify the books borrowed or requested by a patron.
+The design of the related command hence enhances LibTask's usability, as librarians can be more efficient in identifying the books related to the patron.

 ### \[Proposed\] Undo/redo feature